getanteon/anteon/README.md

 📌 **Parameterization** - Use dynamic variables just like on Postman.

+📌 **Correlation** -  Extract variables from earlier phases and pass them on to the following ones.

 ## Installation

 `ddosify` is available via [Docker](https://hub.docker.com/r/ddosify/ddosify), [Docker Extension](https://hub.docker.com/extensions/ddosify/ddosify-docker-extension), [Homebrew Tap](#homebrew-tap-macos-and-linux), and downloadable pre-compiled binaries from the [releases page](https://github.com/ddosify/ddosify/releases/latest) for macOS, Linux and Windows.